iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.6.00.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> Why make an appointment weeks in advance for it to just be canceled?
+Waste of damn time.
+You suck.<br> :date: __2021-03-26 14:28:16__

 > Video does not work with Samsung products!!!
 Known issue, Yeah I spent 20 minutes entering all my information twice only to find out that the video will not work with Samsung.
 They know this and yet no disclaimer up front,.
 Waste of time.<br> :date: __2021-03-17 14:18:02__

 > Charged multiple times Dr kept cancelling on me Put me on meds without refills and suffered withdrawals and was never contacted by Dr again she ignored my emails<br> :date: __2021-03-13 13:36:51__